-Leadership 100.
-Foundations for Personal Leadership. .75(2xx).
-This course explores leadership development through both academic study and applied exercises.
+Ldrshp 100.
+Foundations for Personal Leadership. .75(1x).
+This 10-lesson course explores leadership development through both academic study and applied exercises.
 The academic study of leadership development will be combined with experiential exercises, case studies, and student projects designed to help students develop in their own leadership capacity.
 Specifically, the course examines individual leader development principles that will set students on a lifelong path of becoming a leader of character who treats others with respect and dignity.
 Final project/paper.
 Prereq: Basic Cadet Training.
 Sem hrs: .75 fall or spring.

-This course, integrated with CE 100 and C&L 100, is a contributor to the development and assessment of the Leadership, Teamwork, and Organizational Management outcome.
+This course, integrated with CE 100 and CL 100, is a contributor to the development and assessment of the Leadership, Teamwork, and Organizational Management outcome.

-Leadership 200.
-Foundations for Interpersonal Leadership. .75(2xx).
-This course explores leadership development through both academic study and applied exercises.
+Ldrshp 200.
+Foundations for Interpersonal Leadership. .75(1x).
+This 10-lesson course explores leadership development through both academic study and applied exercises.
 The academic study of leadership development will be combined with experiential exercises, case studies, and student projects designed to help students develop their capacity to lead one or more other people.
 Specifically, the course examines interpersonal leader development principles that will set students on a lifelong path of becoming an officer of character who leads others with respect and dignity.
 Final project/paper.
-Prereq: Officership 100.
+Prereq: Ldrshp 100.
 Sem hrs: .75 fall or spring.

-This course, integrated with CE 200 and C&L 200, is a contributor to the development and assessment of the Leadership, Teamwork, and Organizational Management outcome.
+This course, integrated with CE 200 and CL 200, is a contributor to the development and assessment of the Leadership, Teamwork, and Organizational Management outcome.

-Leadership 300.
-Foundations for Team Leadership. .75(2xx).
-This course explores leadership development through both academic study and applied exercises.
+Ldrshp 300.
+Foundations for Team Leadership. .75(1x).
+This 10-lesson course explores leadership development through both academic study and applied exercises.
 The academic study of leadership development will be combined with experiential exercises, case studies, and student projects designed to help students develop their capacity to lead an interdependent group toward accomplishment of a common goal.
 Specifically, the course examines team leadership development principles that will set students on a lifelong path of becoming an officer of character who leads teams with respect and dignity.
 Final project/paper.
-Prereq: Officership 200.
+Prereq: Ldrshp 200.
 Sem hrs: .75 fall or spring.

-This course, integrated with CE 300 and C&L 300, is a contributor to the development and assessment of the Leadership, Teamwork, and Organizational Management outcome.
+This course, integrated with CE 300 and CL 300, is a contributor to the development and assessment of the Leadership, Teamwork, and Organizational Management outcome.

-Leadership 400.
-Organizational Dynamics. .75(0).
-This course explores organizational dynamics through both academic study and applied exercises.
-The academic study of organizational dynamics will be combined with experiential exercises, case studies, and student projects designed to help students develop their capacity to guide an organization to success while understanding that it is embedded within a larger institution and environment.
+Ldrshp 400.
+Leadership Capstone. .75(1x).
+This 20-lesson class will serve as the capstone of the Lead 100-300 and officer development sequence.
+Ldrshp 400's primary objective is to apply and reflect upon foundational principles of organizational leadership to evaluate the strengths and weaknesses of oneself and of organizational systems.
+This course explores leader and organizational dynamics through both academic study and applied exercises.
+Academic study is combined with experimental exercises, case studies, and student projects designed to help students develop their capacity to guide an organization to success while understanding that it is embedded within a larger institution and environment.
 Specifically, the course examines organizational leader development principles that will set students on a lifelong path of becoming an officer of character who leads organizations with respect and dignity.
 Final project/paper.
-Prereq: Officership 300.
-Sem hrs: 0 fall and .75 spring.
+PreReq: Officership 300.
+Sem hrs: 0 fall and .75 spring

-This course, integrated with CE 400 and C&L 400, is a contributor to the development and assessment of the Leadership, Teamwork, and Organizational Management outcome.
+This course, integrated with CE 400 and CL 400, is a contributor to the development and assessment of the Leadership, Teamwork, and Organizational Management outcome.

-LEARNING STRATEGIES (Learn Strat)
+LEARNING STRATEGIES

-Offered by the Academic Success Center (DFVRL)
+(Lrn Strt) Offered by the Academic Success Center (DFVRL)